-Master Composting Class.
+The Civic Garden Center hosts a Master Composting Class, teaching the ins and outs of composting and going beyond the basics.
 Photo courtesy of Civic Garden Center.

 Improve multi-scale composting infrastructure.

 Composting is the process of recycling organic material-such as vegetative food scraps, leaves, and yard trimmings-into soil amendment for plants and soil.
 One of the biggest challenges the City faces in implementing a large-scale compositing operation is the high cost of transportation.
 To process organic material efficiently, the city's composting infrastructure needs to have several tiers: